Balena Glossary

-The glossary is a quick reference tool for important terms, concepts and phrasing used at balena.
+The glossary is a quick reference tool for important terms, concepts and phrasing used by balena.
 This includes both balena-specific and general terminology that's commonly used in and across balena.

 A union filesystem (allows files and directories of separate file systems to be transparently overlaid forming a single coherent file system).
 The aufs storage driver is used by balenaEngine, but will be replaced by Overlay2 in the future. [more](https://en.wikipedia.org/wiki/Aufs)